 No, you don't need to submit your evidence of compliance to the College, unless you are specifically requested to do so.
 Your evidence of compliance must be reviewed by your mentor before your mentor completes your midterm and final evaluations.

-Wall certificates are not issued when you are an initial certificate holder and completing your mentorship.
-After you have successfully completed the mentorship period and become a general member of the College, a wall certificate and a new registration card will be sent to you.
+After you have successfully completed the mentorship period and become a general member of the College, a wall certificate will be sent to you within 30 days.

 You should attempt to resolve conflicts directly with your mentor first.
 If the issue persists, you and your mentor should ask for assistance from the designated third party identified in your Mentorship Guidance Contract.
 If a resolution is still not possible, or the steps outlined do not seem feasible given your situation, then contact the College for assistance.